10 Best Car Noise Filters

 Power line noise filters are rated by the amount of current they can pass without overheating or restricting the amplifier.
 A 10 amp filter is generally enough for a head unit, equalizer, or small amplifier, while a 50 amp unit is more appropriate for systems with a dedicated subwoofer amp or multiple amplifiers.
 Undersizing a power filter can cause voltage drop, dimming headlights on bass hits, and in extreme cases, thermal failure.
 Always match the filter rating to the total fuse size feeding the downstream equipment.

-RCA ground loop isolators do not have a current rating in the same sense, but they do have a channel count.
+RCA ground loop isolators do not have a current rating, but they do have a channel count.
 A single-channel isolator works for a mono subwoofer signal, while a two-channel isolator is required for a standard stereo head unit feeding a four-channel amp.
-Using a single-channel device on a stereo signal will result in one side going silent, which is a common installation mistake.
+Using a single-channel device on a stereo signal will result in one side going silent, which is one of the most common installation mistakes in the category.

 Feature Tradeoffs

-Inline power filters and ground loop isolators solve different problems, so they are not interchangeable.
-A power noise filter cleans ripple and alternator noise on the 12V supply before it reaches the head unit or amplifier.
-A ground loop isolator breaks the small voltage difference between two grounding points that causes the classic rising-and-falling whine that changes with engine RPM.
+Inline power filters and ground loop isolators are not interchangeable, even when they target the same audible symptom.
+A power noise filter cleans ripple and alternator noise on the 12V supply before it reaches the head unit or amplifier, while a ground loop isolator breaks the ground loop itself.
 Many systems benefit from both, installed at different points in the signal chain.

 Frequency response is another tradeoff.
 Some isolators are optimized for full-range audio and pass 20Hz to 20KHz cleanly, while others are tuned for subwoofer frequencies only.
-If the system uses the factory speaker-level outputs to feed an aftermarket amplifier, look for an isolator with a wide frequency response so highs are not rolled off.
+If the system uses factory speaker-level outputs to feed an aftermarket amplifier, look for an isolator with a wide frequency response so highs are not rolled off.
+Connector quality also matters: gold-plated RCA jacks resist corrosion in humid interiors and trunk environments better than bare nickel.

 Installation and Setup